 - 1 teaspoon maple syrup

-- 1 clove of garlic, grated on a microplane
+- 1 clove of garlic - peeled and grated on a microplane

-- 1 ½ teaspoons nutritional yeast - I recommend a non-fortified one for the best taste.
+- 1 ½ teaspoons nutritional yeast - I recommend a non-fortified one for the best flavor.

 - ¼ teaspoon dried oregano